- Sponsored Content

-This list compiles some of the last holdouts, a description of their homemade tortillas, and a bit of their backstories.
+This list compiles some of the last holdouts, a description of their homemade tortillas, and a few backstories.
 Of course, these places don’t just make tacos — some don’t even really specialize in tacos, but you can get tacos with homemade tortillas at these places.

-Just shy of two years young, The Quesadillas is a relative newcomer to the taqueria scene.
+The Quesadillas is a relative newcomer to the taqueria scene.
 Owing to its locale, which inches trepidatiously near the northeast side of town, a Puritan might be too quick to disavow The Quesadillas’ taqueria cred.
-But they’d be missing out on a flavor profile distinct from the rest, specifically a mesquite-infused smoky flavored tortilla, without preservatives.
+But they’d be missing out on a flavor profile distinct from the rest, specifically a mesquite-infused smoky-flavored tortilla without preservatives.

 The Barragán family hails from Guaymas and makes about a thousand tortillas a week for their restaurant.
 They are beginning to craft thick gorditas tortillas, which don’t fall apart in their Sonoran taco — a dish that harmoniously conjoins mesquite-smoked ribeye, cabbage, green chile, cheese, beans, and thick bacon.